acetyct/COMS6998_FinalProj/README.md

 **A description of the repository** <br>
-This repository contains the codes, any relevant training logs, and all models produced during the project. <br>
+This repository contains the codes and all relevant training logs/models produced during the project. <br>
 The training logs and models for ResNet 20 and ResNet 44 are stored in separate folders respectively.<br>

 Under the folder codes, we include all training codes for the trials of exploration, for example, testing constant sparsity, poly-sparsity, and distributed training, using CIFAR-10 and CIFAR-100 datasets. <br>